All major code editors supported

 Instrumentation only.
 Nothing else.

-Otex operates inside strict guardrails.
+otex operates inside strict guardrails.
 It adds spans, imports, and OTel setup — and nothing else.
 Your business logic, error handling, and unrelated files are completely untouched.

 Zero scope creep